sibulus13/Workout-Gen/README.md

 vercel --prod
 ```

+## How to Use

+1. **Generate a Workout Plan**
+   - Fill out the 4-step questionnaire with your profile, goals, and preferences
+   - Click "Generate Workout Plan" to create your personalized plan
+   - Your plan is automatically saved

+2. **View Your Plan**
+   - Browse through your workout sessions in the horizontal scrollable view
+   - Export your plan as PDF, JSON, CSV, or TXT
+   - See exercise details, execution instructions, and duration estimates

+3. **Modify Your Plan (Beta)**
+   - Click "Modify Plan" button to open the chat panel on the right side
+   - The chat panel slides in while you view your workout plan
+   - Make changes using natural language:
+     - "Add pull-ups to Day 2"
+     - "Change the bench press from 4 sets to 5 sets"
+     - "Replace squats with leg press"
+   - The AI will update your plan in real-time and explain the changes
+   - Close the chat panel when done to see your full workout

+4. **Browse History (Beta)**
+   - Click the "History" button to view your saved workouts
+   - Access your last 20 workout plans
+   - Rename saved workouts for easy identification
+   - Load any previous plan with one click
+   - Delete old plans you no longer need

 ## Tech Stack

 - **Framework**: Next.js 15 with App Router
 - **Language**: TypeScript
 - **Styling**: Tailwind CSS
 - **AI**: Anthropic Claude 3.5 Sonnet
+- **PDF Generation**: jsPDF
 - **Deployment**: Vercel

 ## Project Structure